TrellixVulnTeam/DjangoStructural_8OE0/README.md

 > $ python -m pip install Django

+Or, if an error occurs - try:
+> $ pip3 install Django

 Once pip has finished downloading the dependencies:

 > (env)$ cd project
 > (env)$ python manage.py runserver

-Any issues above, please refer to Django documentation: https://docs.djangoproject.com/en/3.1/topics/install/
+Any issues above, please refer to official Django documentation: https://docs.djangoproject.com/en/3.1/topics/install/

 ## Contributions
 Please feel free to contribute if you woud , even if you are not a structural engineer!
 Plenty of oppoutinity to contribute to front-end, UI, docmentation, etc